ORNL/ReSolve/README.md

 Re::Solve is a free software distributed under a BSD-style license.
 See the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.
-All new contributions to Re::Solve must be made under the smae licensing terms.
+All new contributions to Re::Solve must be made under the same licensing terms.

 **Please Note** If you are using Re::Solve with any third party libraries linked in (e.g., KLU), be sure to review the respective license of the package as that